ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch13-menu-ui.md

 ## Try the game

-When starting the game a graphical menu will be shown where the player can choose to start a game or quit the program.
+When starting the game, a graphical menu will be shown where the player can choose to start a game or quit the program.

 ```admonish tip title="Challenge" class="challenge"